 Industry standards refer to the set of guidelines that businesses must follow to ensure quality control, standardization of processes and products, and customer satisfaction.
 These standards are often developed by industry associations or professional organizations representing specific sectors.

-Adhering to industry standards primarily aims to improve business practices while enhancing product quality and customer service.
+Adhering to industry standards primarily aims for businesses to improve business practices while enhancing product quality and customer service.

 Enhancing Safety Culture